-Leadership in Public Health" (ENVH 426/526) the first quarter in a three-quarter sequence designed for students who are serving on the School of Public Health Dean's Advisory Council of Students (DACS).

-Autumn quarter focuses on development of personal leadership skills and acumen; winter quarter focuses on leading others in academic settings and spring quarter focuses on leading others in practice/community contexts.
+Leadership in Public Health" (ENVH 428/528) is the third quarter in a three-quarter sequence designed for students who are serving on the School of Public Health Dean's Advisory Council of Students (DACS).
+Whereas fall quarter focused on development of personal leadership skills and acumen and winter quarter focused on leading others in academic settings, spring quarter (this quarter) focuses on leading others in practice/community contexts.

-ENVH 426 is designed for undergraduate students (juniors and seniors) and ENVH 526 is designed for graduate students (masters and doctoral students).
+ENVH 428 is designed for undergraduate students (juniors and seniors) and ENVH 528 is designed for graduate students (masters and doctoral students).
 Students are expected to serve on DACS for a minimum of three consecutive quarters and register for the relevant course in the series each of those quarters.